stainerAndrey/data-projects/reviews_classification/README.md

 The goal is to train a model to automatically detect negative reviews.

+---

 ## Data Description

-imdb_reviews.tsv - Dataset of IMBD movie reviews with polarity labelling
+'imdb_reviews.tsv' - Dataset of IMBD movie reviews with polarity labelling